Mahmud-Arif21/i_got_distracted/subtitle-generator-bangla-translator/README.md

 # Subtitle Generator & Bangla Translator

-A simple GUI application to generate English subtitles from audio files using AssemblyAI, optionally translate them into Bangla using the `deep_translator` library with Google Translate, and convert video files to audio.
+A simple GUI application to generate English subtitles from audio files (converted from the original video file) using AssemblyAI, optionally translate them into Bangla using the `deep_translator` library with Google Translate, and convert video files to audio.
 You can play the original video, drag and drop the srt file on the media player and get the subtitle.

 ## Overview